hoytech/quadrable/README.md

 ### quadb diff

-You can view the differences between the head you have checked out and another branch with `quadb diff`.
-If the heads are equivalent, there will be no output:
+You can view the differences between the head you have checked out and another head with `quadb diff`.
+If they are equivalent, there will be no output:

     $ quadb diff temp
     $